ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 # Overview of Path Vector Extensions# {#SecOverview}

 This section presents an overview of approaches adopted by the path vector extension.
-It assumes the readers are familiar with cost map and endpoint cost service defined in [](#RFC7285).
+It assumes that the readers are familiar with cost map and endpoint cost service defined in [](#RFC7285).
 The path vector extension also requires the support of Filtered Property Map defined in [](#I-D.ietf-alto-unified-props-new).

-The path vector extension is composed of three building blocks: (1) a new cost type to encode path vectors; (2) a new ALTO entity domain for unified property extension [](#I-D.ietf-alto-unified-props-new) to encode properties of ANEs; and (3) a mechanism to provide path vector messages in a single response.
+The path vector extension is composed of three building blocks: (1) a new cost mode to provide path vectors; (2) a new ALTO entity domain to use unified property extension [](#I-D.ietf-alto-unified-props-new) to provide properties of ANEs; and (3) a generic mechanism to provide multiple ALTO information objects in a single response to enforce consistency, preserve modularity and avoid complex linking of multiple responses.
 <!-- (3) an extension to the cost map and endpoint cost resource to provide path -->
 <!-- vectors and properties of ANEs in a single response. -->

-## New Cost Type to Encode Path Vectors ## {#ALTO.PV.CostType}
+## New Cost Mode to Encode Path Vectors ## {#ALTO.PV.CostType}

-Existing cost types defined in [](#RFC7285) allow only scalar cost values.
+Existing cost modes defined in [](#RFC7285) allow only scalar cost values.
-However, the "path vector" abstraction requires to convey vector format information.
-To achieve this requirement, this document defines a new cost mode to enable the cost value to carry an array of ANEs.
-We call such an array of ANEs a path vector.
-In this way, the cost map and endpoint cost map can convey the path vector to represent the routing information.
-Detailed information and specifications are given in [](#mode-spec) and [](#metric-spec).
+However, the "path vector" abstraction requires to convey vector format information (AR-1).
+To achieve this requirement, this document defines a new `cost-mode` named path vector to indicate that the cost value is an array of ANEs.

-The path vector must be computed by one specific metric like the available bandwidth and the network delay.
-This information is specified by `cost-metric`.
+A path vector abstraction should be computed for a specific performance metrics, but this can be achieved using the existing `cost-metric` component of cost type.
+The details of the new `cost-mode` is given in [](#SecCostType).

 <!-- ### New Cost Metric: ane-path ### {#ALTO.PV.CostMetric}